jvandenbroek/domoticz/dzVents/documentation/README.md

  - Fixed documentation about levelNames for selector switches and added the missing levelName.
  - Added silent argument (boolean) to device.switchOn() and device.switchOff() commands.
 When set to true, no follow-up events are triggered switching the device.
 Using switchOn(true) will not allow you to set timing options!
  - Moved dzVents runtime code away from the /path/to/domoticz/scripts/dzVents folder as this scripts folder contains user stuff.
+ - Added more trigger examples in the documentation.
+ - active setion is now optional.
+If you don't specify an active = true/false then true is assumed (script is active).
+Handy for when you use Domoticz' internal script editor as it has its own way of activating and deactivating scripts.

 [2.2.0]